 - Denial of necessary medical attention to animals who are sick or injured

-- Illegal shooting, trapping, abandonment, poisoning, or torture of any domestic animal
+- Illegal shooting, trapping, abandonment, poisoning, torture, bestiality and/or the sexual abuse of an animal

 - Potential injury from tangled leashes, ropes, or chains

-- Animals left in unattended vehicles and subject to conditions that would or could adversely affect the animal’s health or welfare
+- Animals subject to conditions that would or could adversely affect the animal’s health or welfare

 - Pet stores, petting zoos, boarding kennels, dog kennels, horse stables, and other facilities that are not meeting the minimum standards of care as required by law